IDNI/TML/README.md

 Note that TML supports both triple notation "subject predicate object" for binary predicates as well as and list notation "predicate(subject, object)".
 However the latter offers unbounded arity.

+## References

+[1] "Finite Model Theory" by Ebbinghaus and Flum.
+[2] "Finite Model Theory and Its Applications" by Gradel et al.
+[3] "Partial Evaluation of Computation Process – An Approach to a Compiler-
+    Compiler" by Futamura.